mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 *Gakudō* means “to learn or to study the Way.” *Gaku* means to learn or to study. *Dō* is the Way.
 So *gakudō* is a pretty technical term Dōgen Zenji uses very often: *gakudō*, to study or to learn the Way.

 *The Way* means the universal life beyond conscious or unconscious worlds.
 This is the Way, where all beings exist in peace, in harmony, prior to the germination of any subtle ideas. [...]
-All sentient beings exist in the realm of the Way.
-That is called *universal life*.
+All sentient beings exist in the realm of the Way; that is called *universal life*.
 This life is open not only to human beings or living beings, but also inanimate beings: pebbles, water, et cetera.

 So *gakudō* is to study the universal life beyond the conscious and unconscious worlds.
 This is *gakudō*.